codenvibes/CS/13 CTFS & LABS/THM/THM - OVERPASS.md

 After connecting to the VPN, verify that the target machine is up and reachable by performing an ICMP ping test.

+Command:

+`ping -c 4 <TARGET_IP>`

+A successful response confirms that the machine is active and accessible on the TryHackMe network, allowing me to proceed with the enumeration phase.
 <div align="center">
 <br>
 ※※※※※※※※※※※※※※※※※※※※※※※※